algolia/autocomplete/README.md

 * `autocomplete:shown` – Triggered when the dropdown menu of the autocomplete is shown (opened and non-empty).

+* `autocomplete:empty` – Triggered when all datasets are empty.

 * `autocomplete:closed` – Triggered when the dropdown menu of the autocomplete is closed.